Salt Lake West Side Stories: Post Eight

 Utah was never entirely isolated from the United States, Latin America, and the Pacific World.
 From the 1800s onward, the Great Basin was a point of intersection where people from many cultures interacted with one another in several ways.

 One of the most well-known events that drew people west of the 98th meridian was the California Gold Rush.
 In January 1848, James W. Marshall discovered gold in Sutter Creek while working as a laborer at John Sutter’s Sawmill located near Coloma, California.
 News about the discovery spread quickly and inspired gold seekers to rush westward.
 Many of these overland travelers stopped in Salt Lake City to replenish their provisions.
-Others stopped in Salt Lake simply because they wanted to visit a settlement that looked roughly like their eastern hometowns before continuing their travels westward.
+Others stopped in Salt Lake City simply because they wanted to visit a settlement that looked roughly like their eastern hometowns before continuing their travels westward.
 In all, the Salt Lake Valley became a popular stopover for the West’s overland travelers.

-Utah territory consisted of rough terrain for people moving from East to West.
-It took a wagon train, hand cart or pedestrian travelers just under two months to reach Salt Lake City’s semi-desert location.
-Of course, the journey to SLC was not the driest, nor the hardest miles they would travel on their way to California.
-Just to the west of SLC lay the desert lands of the Great Basin (western Utah and Nevada), and then beyond this the Sierra Nevada Mountain Range, making SLC a prime location to water, feed and rest livestock, while also stocking-up on provisions before continuing their journey.
-Those who graze their livestock in meadows along the Jordan River, often infuriated the Mormon (members of The Church of Jesus Christ of Latter-day Saints) settlers who claimed the grassy lowlands as their grazing lands.
-Salt Lake City offered travelers a variety of suppliers and a restful Euro-American experience, before they moved westward to the US territories of Oregon or California.
+The Utah territory consisted of rough terrain for people moving from East to West.
+It took a wagon train, hand cart, or pedestrian travelers just under two months to reach Salt Lake City’s semi-desert location.
+Of course, the journey to Salt Lake City was not the driest, nor the hardest miles they would travel on their way to California.
+Just to the west of Salt Lake City lay the desert lands of the Great Basin (western Utah and Nevada), and then beyond this the Sierra Nevada Mountain Range, making Salt Lake City a prime location to water, feed, and rest livestock, while also stocking-up on provisions before continuing their journey.
+Those who grazed their livestock in meadows along the Jordan River, often infuriated the Mormon (members of The Church of Jesus Christ of Latter-day Saints) settlers who claimed the grassy lowlands as their grazing lands.
+Salt Lake City offered travelers a variety of suppliers and a restful Euro-American experience, before they moved westward to the U.S. territories of Oregon or California.